-- 11.1 Part 5 of the Licensing Act allows licensing activities to be carried out in specified circumstances on a temporary basis, subject to a temporary event notice being served on the Licensing Authority, with a copy to the chief officer of police, at least ten working days before the event.
-The Chief Officer of Police may object to the event if he/she is satisfied that the crime prevention objective would be undermined. - 11.2 The Licensing Authority considers that it is important that the police have sufficient time to properly evaluate the likely impact of a temporary event.
+- 11.1 Part 5 of the Licensing Act allows licensing activities to be carried out in specified circumstances on a temporary basis, subject to a temporary event notice being served on the Licensing Authority, with a copy to the chief officer of police and the local authority exercising environmental health functions (relevant persons).

+- 11.2 The Licensing Authority considers that it is important that the police have sufficient time to properly evaluate the likely impact of a temporary event.
 Where insufficient notice of the event is given this may lead to objections being made that may have been unnecessary if a fuller evaluation had been possible.
-Equally, if notice of an event is given too far in advance it may be difficult to evaluate because of future uncertainty. - 11.3 The Licensing Authority would therefore suggest as best practice that a temporary event notice is served between one and two months ahead of the event taking place.
+Equally, if notice of an event is given too far in advance it may be difficult to evaluate because of future uncertainty.

+- 11.3 The Licensing Authority would therefore suggest as best practice that a temporary event notice is served between one and two months ahead of the event taking place.

+- 11.4 If there are over 500 persons attending the event then this will fall outside the provisions of a temporary event notice and a premises licence will be required.

+- 11.5 Applicants are reminded that an authorisation made under a TEN does not remove their obligations under any other legislation including that of statutory nuisance.
+Where necessary, permissions should be sought from the appropriate body.
+The Council strongly recommends that applicants familiarise themselves with these responsibilities which amongst others may include:-

+- Planning permission

+- Health and Safety

+- Noise Pollution

+- Erection of temporary structures

+- Road closures

+- Use of pyrotechnics

+- Anti-social behaviour

+- 11.6 As well as the limit on the number of persons permitted under a TEN the following conditions and limitations apply:-